Enumeration of rooted 3-connected bipartite planar maps: Counting bicoloured 3-connected planar maps

 \paragraph{The Ising generating function of maps.}

-Let $\mathcal{M}$ be the class of all planar maps.
-The generating function $M(z,\nu)$ of bicoloured maps can be obtained directly by weighting each map in $\mathcal{M}$ by its Ising polynomial (similar to \eqref{eq:chromatic_sum}).
+In this section we use the common terminology in~\cite{BBM11} and~\cite{BM11}.
+Let $\mathcal{M}$ be the class of all planar maps, and let $\mathcal{M}_0$ be equal to $\mathcal{M}$ minus the empty map.
+The generating function $M(z,\nu)$ of bicoloured maps can be obtained directly by weighting each map in $\mathcal{M}$ by its Ising polynomial (compare with~\eqref{eq:chromatic_sum}).
 Then we have